ephil-ai/ephil.ai/content/project/social-robots-ai/index.md

 ---
-title: Social Robots and Embodied AI
+title: AI in Education
-summary: 'There is a fundamental difference between an AI that works in the background as a computer program and an embodied AI – a robot – that physically interacts with us (and with other robots).  [(read more)](/project/social-robots-ai)'
+summary: 'Recent progress in artificial intelligence presents a unique opportunity for higher education, but also poses challenges. [(read more)](/project/social-robots-ai)'
 date: "2021-12-01T00:00:00Z"
 profile: false
 show_date: false